Faith is commonly regarded as a virtue. But is it really a good thing? What exactly is faith, anyway? Let’s look as some definitions.

 “Faith does not give you the answers, it just stops you asking the questions.” —Frater Ravus

 The Bible encourages you to uncritically accept what you’re told.
 It says having doubts is sinful, because that means you don’t have faith.
-It claims that people who have doubts are unreliable, despite the fact that people who believe everything they hear are obviously more unreliable than those who don’t.
+That’s awfully suspicious, isn’t it?
+Why would anyone be so determined to keep you from questioning what they tell you, unless they were hiding something from you?
+It also claims that people who have doubts are unreliable, despite the fact that people who believe everything they hear are obviously more unreliable than those who don’t.

 The Bible says John the baptist’s father was cursed with muteness for questioning what he was told, while God considered Abraham righteous because he unquestioningly believed what he was told.
 God rewarded Abraham because he was so easily convinced that murdering his son was a good idea, due to his faith.
 This horrifying behavior was considered good because according to the Bible, God and other authorities are never to be questioned, and obeying commands is always the right thing to do.
 All authorities are perfect, after all.